TrevorKMDay/ILI/README.md

 are provided in the ABCD HCP pipeline `.mat` files.
 This makes it easy to extract the amount of data that were used in each analysis post hoc.

-The command below extracts from a single `.mat` file and FD threshold the following values:
-TR (in seconds), frames remaining, seconds remaining (i.e. TR times frames remaining), and the mean FD of the remaining frames.
+The command below extracts from a single `.mat` file and FD threshold the following values: TR (in seconds), frames remaining, seconds remaining (i.e. TR times frames remaining), and the mean FD of the remaining frames.

     singularity run crossotope.sif fd [mat file] [fd]

 This code should be run on a list of `.mat` files.
 Future versions will incorporate output of FD statistics as part of `analysis`, but hasn't been integrated yet.

 ## Acknowledgements

- - Seed map wrapper development: Robert Hermosillo, Greg Conan
+ - Seed map wrapper development: Robert Hermosillo, PhD; Greg Conan
- - Testing and development: Maryam Mahmoudi
+ - Testing and development: Eric Feczko, PhD; Maryam Mahmoudi, PhD

 # Change log

+ - **Dec.
+12, 2024**: ver.
+0.7.2
+    - Fixed issue with opening temporary directories.
+    - Added information to print statements to help locate issues (not complete).

  - **Dec.
 2, 2024**: ver.
 0.7.0
     - Many fixes in order to get around MATLAB problems caused by MSI updated